Access to Justice and Canadian Elders

 The Roadmap to Change report recognizes that legal problems do not occur in isolation.
 They have a momentum.
 Legal problems trigger other legal problems and in turn are often triggered by non-legal problems.
 The non-legal problems represent social and systematic difficulties.
 These interdependent clusters of problems can only be resolved by addressing the interlinked problems simultaneously.
 These problem clusters come with social and economic costs.
 The report notes that poor and vulnerable sections of the Canadian population experience multiple interrelated problems.
 (Also see: Ab Currie, The Legal Problems of Everyday Life: The Nature, Extent and Consequences of Justiciable Problems Experienced by Canadians (Ottawa: Department of Justice Canada, 2007).)

 The foregoing applies squarely to seniors’ access to justice problems.
 Many elders in Canada constitute a vulnerable part of the population.
 They often fail to meet their legal needs within the current civil justice framework.
-The Roadmap to Change report notes that legal cost is a major roadblock in accessing civil justice.
+The Access to Civil & Family Justice: A Roadmap for Change, report notes that legal cost is a major roadblock in accessing civil justice.
 Furthermore, availability of legal aid funding is very restrictive - both in terms of people and legal issues.
 For example Eligibility Guidelines for Legal Aid Alberta extends its service coverage for only limited types of legal problems.
 Also, their financial eligibility covers individuals with annual income less than $19,653 or an annual income of $37,434 for a family of four.
 The limited availability of legal aid in terms of legal issues and annual income proves to be a major roadblock in accessing justice for elders.

 Lack of financial resources has always been one of the biggest hurdles in accessing justice for poor people, let alone the elders surviving on limited resources.
 The 2012 report by Statistics Canada claims that over 600,000 seniors in Canada live in poverty — i.e., more than one in four single elderly Canadians lives in poverty or is at risk of poverty.
 Contrary to the previous assumptions, recent statistics show that the number of older Canadians surviving on limited incomes is gradually increasing.